 Apple's A12Z Bionic chip is marketed as "outpacing most PC laptops available today."
 It's going to be ultra-fast, especially considering the A12X found in the 2018 iPad Pro is already blazing fast.
 We don't have official speed benchmarks at this time, but Apple did also update the GPU with an 8-core graphics processor, so graphics-heavy applications are going to be much faster.

 The processor bump also sports eight graphics cores, new thermal architecture, and an updated performance controller.

 If you edit video, build applications, design games, or otherwise weigh down the graphics of your iPad Pro, this bump in CPU and GPU processing power is significant.

-Don't get me wrong, the 2018 iPad Pro is more than capable of handling some powerful processing.
+Don't get me wrong, when comparing the iPad Pro 2020 vs 2018, the older model is more than capable of handling some powerful processing.
 If the only thing you're looking for is a processor upgrade (if you don't edit videos, make movies, develop for AR, etc.), I don't think it's enough to jump from the 2018 model to the 2020 model.
 Speed benchmarks may prove otherwise, but it's going to be most noticeable to people that use their iPad to work on large graphics files.
 Less so to the rest of us.

 Do you need LiDAR?
 Are you an AR dev?

 If you're asking yourself, "what's LiDar?" right now, then you probably don't need it.
 That's not to say it isn't something super awesome that you'll want someday.

 LiDAR stands for Light detection and ranging.
 It's a system of lasers (not the red pointer lasers, but light beams) that pinpoints the location of objects in a room.
 The latest robot vacuums are starting to show up with LiDAR, and Apple has added a LiDAR scanner to massively improve the AR experience.